Rafase282/MyFCCWiki/Build a Random Quote Machine.md

 - I also have it generate a random quote when the page finishes loading.
 - When you click the button, there is a function that calls the API to get the data.
 - The data is fed to two classes which are actually `<p>` tags to change the text.
+- For the twitter part, I created a variable `quot` that will hold a string to be parsed as an url string.
+It will have the API url, and add parameters like the quote text, with the label Author and the author's name.
+I also added some self promotion and so I know when people use it as they would tag me.
+However, the user has full control of what is actually posted as they have to edit and click post before the tweet goes.
+- `.attr` is what allowed me to change the link of the `a` tag.

 ```
+// Random Quote Generator
 var url = "http://api.forismatic.com/api/1.0/?method=getQuote&key=457653&format=jsonp&lang=en&jsonp=?";
 var getQuote = function(data) {
   $(".quote-text").text(data.quoteText);
+  var quot = 'https://twitter.com/intent/tweet?text=' + data.quoteText + ' Author ' + data.quoteAuthor +' @Rafase282 goo.gl/2h0NHo';
   if (data.quoteAuthor === '') {
     data.quoteAuthor = 'Unknown';
   }
   $(".author-text").text('Author: ' + data.quoteAuthor);
+  $(".twitter-share-button").attr("href", quot);
 };
 $(document).ready(function() {
   $.getJSON(url, getQuote, 'jsonp');